haceworld/extracting-contours-from-multiple-images/README.md

 # Extracting-contours-from-multiple-images

 Contours can be explained simply as a curve joining all the continuous points (along the boundary), having same color or intensity.
-The contours are a useful tool for shape analysis and object detection and recognition.
+Contour is an important tool for shape analysis, object detection and recognition.

 The code is put together to read multiple images from a folder, extracts contours, and save them in another folder.
 Remember to make changes to the path folder directory.
 The result of the code is presented below: